 I graduated from Stanford University in 2013 with a BA in Human Biology and a minor in Political Science.
 Throughout high school and college, I tutored students ranging from age 4 to age 18 for several organizations.
 This provided me with a wide variety of material, lesson plans, and experiences that motivated me to work as a full-time AmeriCorps tutor in a public school in Chicago following graduation.
 I spent this year tutoring and mentoring fifth graders, providing whole classroom support and leading small group pull-outs.
 I also led an after school program focusing on homework help and Common Core skills for fifth and sixth grade.
 I have a deep understanding of the Common Core in both English Language Arts and Math and of what students are expected to learn in the classrooms.
 Most importantly, I have a passion for tutoring and building up skills that enable students to become successful in and out of the classroom.
 I love individual tutoring because I love customizing lessons to appeal to the student's interests.
 I believe in leading tutoring sessions with enthusiasm, positivity, and patience.
-I currently work full time as a social worker in the New York City foster care system and will be starting graduate school in the fall to obtain my Master's in Social Work.
+I am currently in the second year of my Master's in Social Work program at Boston University.

 SAT Composite: 2290